 Why You’re Not Receiving Notifications

-By default, WordPress uses the PHP mail function to send emails generated by WordPress or any contact plugin like WPForms.
-The most common reason for not getting emails is that your WordPress hosting server is not configured to use PHP mail function.
+The most common reason for not getting emails is that your WordPress hosting server is not configured to use the PHP mail function.
 Regardless of if you’re using unmanaged or managed WordPress hosting.

 You can fix this by using SMTP instead of the PHP mail function.
 SMTP (Simple Mail Transfer Protocol) is the industry standard for sending emails reliably.